 Trust Entities

-Trusts represent fiduciary structures where trustees hold assets for the benefit of beneficiaries.
-StructureGram supports eight different trust types with flexible relationship management.
+Trusts represent fiduciary structures where a trustee (or, for a deceased estate, an executor) holds assets for the benefit of beneficiaries.
+StructureGram supports a range of trust types with flexible relationship management.

 Required Fields